sobolevn/sobolevn.github.io/_posts/2019-09-07-testing-mypy-types.md

 ## Checking for errors

 We can also use `pytest-mypy-plugins` to enforce and check constraints on our complex type specs.
 Let's imagine you have a type definition with complex generics and you want to make sure that it works correctly.

+That's actually very helpful, because you can check for success cases with raw `mypy` checks, while you cannot tell `mypy` to expect an error for a specific expression or call.

 Let's begin with our complex type definition: